Anchormen/sql4es/README.md

-/* Aggregates on a boolean and returns the sum of an int field only if it is larger than 1000 */ SELECT myBool, sum(myInt) as summy ROM mytype GROUP BY myBool HAVING sum(myInt) > 1000 /* Gets the average of myInt in two different ways... */ SELECT myBool, sum(myInt)/count(1) as average, avg(myInt) FROM mytype GROUP BY myBool
+/* Aggregates on a boolean and returns the sum of an int field only if it is larger than 1000 */ SELECT myBool, sum(myInt) as summy ROM mytype GROUP BY myBool HAVING sum(myInt) > 1000

+/* Gets the average of myInt in two different ways... */ SELECT myBool, sum(myInt)/count(1) as average, avg(myInt) FROM mytype GROUP BY myBool

+/* Calculates the percentage of growth of the myInt value acros increasing dates */ SELECT myDate, sum(myInt)/sum(myInt)[-1]*100 FROM mytype GROUP BY myDate ORDER BY myDate ASC

 /* aggregation on all documents without a DISTINCT or GROUP BY */ SELECT count(*), SUM(myInt) from mytype